The weak Frenet frame of non-smooth curves with finite total curvature and absolute torsion: Introduction

-As a consequence, in our second main result, Theorem~\ref{Tnor}, using again an approximation procedure, the {\em weak principal normal} of a curve $c$ with finite total curvature and absolute torsion is well-defined as a rectifiable curve $\nnn_c$ in $\RP$.
+As a consequence, in our second main result, Theorem~\ref{Tnor}, using again an approximation procedure, the {\em weak principal normal} of a curve $c$ with finite total curvature and finite complete torsion is well-defined as a rectifiable curve $\nnn_c$ in $\RP$.
+We recall that condition $\CT(c)<\i$ is stronger than the more natural assumption $\TAT(c)<\i$.
 It turns out that the product formula \eqref{int-normal} continues to hold in a suitable sense, and we also have:

-In particular, for smooth curves whose curvature (almost) never vanishes, it turns out that the principal normal $\nnn$ agrees with a lifting of a suitable parameterization of the weak normal $\nnn_c$.
+In particular, for smooth curves whose curvature (almost) never vanishes, the principal normal $\nnn$ agrees with a lifting of a suitable parameterization of the weak normal $\nnn_c$.
 More precisely, in Proposition~\ref{Pnorsmooth} we obtain that

 where $s(t)$ is the inverse of the increasing and bijective function